2006 South Australian state election: Aftermath

 After the election, Rob Kerin vacated the position of opposition leader.
 The Liberals selected conservative Iain Evans (son of former politician Stan Evans) for the role, with moderate Vickie Chapman (daughter of former politician Ted Chapman) as deputy leader.
 The only other contestant had been Isobel Redmond, who ran because she was concerned by some speculation that the Evans deal may have been stitched up by federal Liberal counterparts Christopher Pyne and Nick Minchin.
-Preferred premier ratings in July 2006 showed Rann on 71 percent with Evans on 15 percent.
-Only 27 percent of Liberal Party supporters saw Evans as the preferred premier.
+Preferred premier ratings in July 2006 showed Rann on 71 per cent with Evans on 15 per cent.
+Only 27 per cent of Liberal Party supporters saw Evans as the preferred premier.
 Continuing low support for the new Liberal leadership saw Martin Hamilton-Smith replace Evans in April 2007, however this move saw Liberal support decline further to a three-year low according to an Advertiser poll conducted a month after the leadership change.
 Over half of polling respondents were unable to name the leader of the Liberal Party.
-This contradicted Newspolls quarterly polling indicating the Rann Labor government slipping to a two-party preferred figure of 57 percent down four percent, with a preferred premier rating of 52 percent down 14 percent for Rann and a first-time rating of 21 percent for Martin Hamilton-Smith.
-Poll results also show Rann's satisfaction rating was below 60 percent for the first time since coming to office at 58 percent, with Hamilton-Smith receiving a 33 percent satisfaction rate.
+This contradicted Newspolls quarterly polling indicating the Rann Labor government slipping to a two-party preferred figure of 57 per cent down four per cent, with a preferred premier rating of 52 per cent down 14 per cent for Rann and a first-time rating of 21 per cent for Martin Hamilton-Smith.
+Poll results also show Rann's satisfaction rating was below 60 per cent for the first time since coming to office at 58 per cent, with Hamilton-Smith receiving a 33 per cent satisfaction rate.

-Previously unknown quantity Ann Bressington, elected on the back of Nick Xenophon's No Pokies popularity, has proposed mainly conservative social policies such as raising the legal drinking age from 18 to 21, zero tolerance of illicit drugs, mandatory twice-annual drug tests of every school student over the age of 14 regardless of whether parents give their consent, and making the sale of "drug-taking equipment" illegal.
-However, she remains undecided on voluntary euthanasia, calling it "a personal struggle".
+Previously unknown quantity Ann Bressington, elected on the back of Nick Xenophon's No Pokies popularity, proposed mainly conservative social policies such as raising the legal drinking age from 18 to 21, zero tolerance of illicit drugs, mandatory twice-annual drug tests of every school student over the age of 14 regardless of whether parents give their consent, and making the sale of "drug-taking equipment" illegal.
+However, she remained undecided on voluntary euthanasia, calling it "a personal struggle".

 Setting a precedent, Sandra Kanck's pro-euthanasia speech which contained suicide methods was censored from the internet version of Hansard in August 2006 as a result of an upper house motion, with Labor, Family First, Nick Xenophon and Ann Bressington voting for, and the Liberals and SA Greens member Mark Parnell voting against.
 Despite this, the speech was published on a non-Australian website.